Auto, Car or Vehicle Accidents

 With the combination of alcohol and driving, Las Vegas tops the charts for accidents.
 With over 8,000 DUI arrests every year, Clark County has its share of fender benders, vehicle crashes and fatalities.
 In addition, Las Vegas has gridlock streets with stoplights posted every mile, as well as the heavy use of cell phones in automobiles.
 Consequently, this all equates to negligent driving and reckless car crashes.

 Call or email our Las Vegas Firm today if you were hit by a car and need representation.
 The Law offices of Benson & Bingham will check every avenue of revenue to ensure your rights are protected and met.

 When a Client has More Than One Accident

-Complicating a personal injury accident is the event of another accident, often within a very close time frame of each other.
-In Nevada, the Klietz case, controls.
-Here, the law basically states that when a tortfeasor, or accident victim, has an accident in close proximity to another accident, if the damages are not apportionable (e.g. the same back injuries that are indistinguishable) than the burden shifts from the plaintiff to the defendants to figure out the damages.
+Complicating a personal injury matter is the event of another accident, often within a very close time frame of each other.
+In Nevada, the Klietz v.
+Raskin Case, controls.
+Here, the law basically states that when a tortfeasor, or accident victim, has an accident in close proximity to another, if the damages are not apportionable (e.g. the same back injuries that are indistinguishable) than the burden shifts from the plaintiff to the defendants to figure out the damages.
 For example, if a tractor trailer rear ends a Ford Taurus and causes the driver to sustain a cervical injury on May 1, 2008, and then on May 10th, 2008 the driver is again rear ended by a truck and aggravates the same cervical injury, then the burden is completely up to the Defendants to figure out who is responsible for the neck injury.
 Contact Benson & Bingham today if you have been involved in a multiple accident scenario.